gieljnssns/kostalpiko-sensor-homeassistant/README.md

 # kostalpiko-sensor-homeassistant
-A custom component to get the readings of a Kostal Piko inverter
+A custom component to get the readings of a Kostal Piko inverter NOT the Plenticore inverter

 ```
 sensor: